Lesbian Herstory Archives AudioVisual Collections

 Description

 Dyke TV was a groundbreaking public access program founded in 1993 by Mary Patierno, Ana Marie Simo and Linda Chapman.
-An offshoot of the Lesbian Avengers, the mission of Dyke TV was to incite, provoke and organize communities to create tangible change.
-The program sought to increase lesbian visibility and to systemically change people's views of lesbians, gay rights and women's rights.
-Dyke TV comprehensively documented a critical time period in gay and lesbian history and shared stories that were important to lesbian communities when no other programs were.
+An offshoot of the Lesbian Avengers, the mission of Dyke TV was to incite, provoke, and organize to create tangible change.
+The program sought to increase lesbian visibility and change people's attitudes towards lesbians, gay rights and women's rights.
+Dyke TV comprehensively documented a critical time in gay and lesbian history and shared stories important to lesbian communities that were ignored by other media outlets.
+Dyke TV documented many LGBTQ political actions of the early 1990s including the activities of ACT UP and the Lesbian Avengers.
+The Dyke TV collection at the Lesbian Herstory Archives consists largely of unedited footage that documents marches and demonstrations in New York City.
+Other tapes include incomplete episodes and compilations of show segments.

-The program first aired in June 1993 on the Manhattan Neighborhood Network public access television channel.
-The show started off as a weekly 30 minute program produced by a core of Dyke TV producers with help from members of the community.
-The show followed a magazine format.
-Each program consisted of various segments such as I Was a Lesbian Child, The Arts, From the Archives, News and Eyewitness.
-Some areas of interest included lesbian history, daily life, activism, and international LGBTQ issues.
-Ideas for stories were discussed during production meetings and the producers welcomed ideas from everyone involved.
-According to one of the program’s co-founders and executive producer, Mary Patierno, “if anybody wanted to do a story we let them do it.
+The program first aired in June 1993 on the Manhattan Neighborhood Network public access channel.
+It started off as a weekly 30-minute program created by a core of producers with help from members of the community.
+Following a magazine format, each program consisted of various segments such as I Was a Lesbian Child, the Arts, From the Archives, News, and Eyewitness.
+Areas of interest included lesbian history, daily life, activism, and international LGBTQ issues.
+The producers aimed to create a well-rounded program that could highlight lesbian life from as many angles as possible.
+According to one of the program’s co-founders and executive producer, Mary Patierno: “if anybody wanted to do a story we let them do it.
 We were there to let people voice whatever they wanted to, whatever issues or topics that were of interest to them.”
-The producers aimed to create a very well rounded program that could highlight lesbian life from as many angles as possible.
-Another part of Dyke TV’s mission was to train women in video production.
-The producers conducted regular workshops so that women could learn how to tell stories they wanted to tell in their own voices.
-This community oriented attitude allowed for widespread contributions about lesbian issues across the United States and abroad.
-At its peak, Dyke TV was distributed on 78 public access channels throughout the United States.
-Dyke TV documented many political actions happening in the early 1990s within the LGBTQ community, including actions by ACT UP and the Lesbian Avengers.
+At its peak, Dyke TV was distributed to 78 public access channels throughout the United States.

 Collection Items